Here are all the winners from the Grammys 2022 – rolling list

 Nico Muhly, conductor (San Francisco Symphony) – ‘Muhly: Throughline’

 Yannick Nézet-Séguin, conductor (Philadelphia Orchestra) – ‘Price: Symphonies Nos.
-1 & 3’
+1 & 3’ – winner

 Thomas Dausgaard, conductor (Seattle Symphony Orchestra) – ‘Strauss: Also Sprach Zarathustra; Scriabin: The Poem Of Ecstasy’